Oracle Temporary Tablespace

 Besides the TEMP default temporary tablespace, you can create additional temporary tablespaces and assign them to a user using the CREATE USER or ALTER USER statement.

-When you create a user without specifying a temporary tablespace, Oracle assigns the default temporary tablespace TEMP to user.
+When you create a user without specifying a temporary tablespace, Oracle assigns the default temporary tablespace TEMP to the user.
 If you want to change the default temporary tablespace, you can use the following command:

 ALTER DATABASE DEFAULT TEMPORARY TABLESPACE tablespace_name;Code language: SQL (Structured Query Language) (sql)